Übersetzung durch Neil Mussett

 Prerequisites for service as a senior judicial officer

 (1) A civil servant of the judicial service who has completed a preparatory service of three years and who has passed the senior judicial officer examination may be entrusted with the tasks of a senior judicial officer.
-The preparatory service shall impart to the civil servant in a course of studies of a University of Applied Sciences (Fachhochschule) or in an equivalent course of studies the factual knowledge and methods, as well as the vocational practical skills and knowledge which are required to carry out the tasks of a senior judicial officer.
-The preparatory service shall consist of specialist studies of at least eighteen months’ duration and of vocational practical study periods.
-The vocational practical study periods shall comprise training in the key areas comprised by the tasks of a senior judicial officer; the practical training may not last less than one year.
+The preparatory service imparts to the civil servant in a course of studies of a University of Applied Sciences (Fachhochschule) or in an equivalent course of studies the factual knowledge and methods, as well as the vocational practical skills and knowledge, which are required to carry out the tasks of a senior judicial officer.
+The preparatory service consists of specialist studies of at least eighteen months’ duration, and of vocational practical study periods.
+The vocational practical study periods consist of training in the key areas comprised by the tasks of a senior judicial officer; the practical training may not last less than one year.

-(3) A person who possesses the qualification for judicial office may also be assigned upon their request with the tasks of a senior judicial officer.
+(3) A person who possesses the qualification for judicial office may also be entrusted, upon their request, with the tasks of a senior judicial officer.

-(4) Successfully completed law studies may be counted up to the duration of twelve months towards the preparatory service, and a preparatory service in accordance with section 5b of the German Judiciary Act (Deutsches Richtergesetz) may be counted up to the duration of six months towards the preparatory service.
-Sentence 1 shall be applied mutatis mutandis to participants in training in accordance with section 5b of the German Judiciary Act in the version of the Act of 10 September 1971 (Federal Law Gazette [BGBl.]
-Part I p.
+(4) Successfully completed law studies may be counted up to the duration of twelve months towards the preparatory service, and a preparatory service in accordance with section 5b of the Judiciary Act (Deutsches Richtergesetz) may be counted up to the duration of six months towards the preparatory service.
+Sentence 1 applies accordingly to participants in training in accordance with section 5b of the Judiciary Act in the version of the Act of 10 September 1971 (Federal Law Gazette I, p.
 1557).

 (5) Trainee jurists (Referendare) may be assigned to carry out the tasks of a senior judicial officer on a temporary basis.

-(7) The Professional Qualifications Assessment Act (Berufsqualifikationsfeststellungsgesetz) shall not be applied.
+(7) The Professional Qualifications Assessment Act (Berufsqualifikationsfeststellungsgesetz) does not apply.

-The following tasks shall be assigned to the senior judicial officer:
+The following tasks are assigned to the senior judicial officer:

 a) cases related to associations in accordance with sections 29, 37 and 55 to 79 of the Civil Code (Bürgerliches Gesetzbuch), as well as in accordance with Book 5 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction (Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit),

-b) further matters of non-contentious jurisdiction in accordance with section 410 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction, as well as proceedings in accordance with section 84 subs.
-2, section 189 of the Insurance Contract Act (Versicherungsvertragsgesetz),
+b) further matters of non-contentious jurisdiction in accordance with section 410 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction, as well as proceedings in accordance with section 84 (2), section 189 of the Insurance Contract Act (Versicherungsvertragsgesetz),

 c) public notice procedures in accordance with Book 8 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,